Billion Dollar Business

-Babies and birth are a business that needs to be profitable to stay open to help families, but we don’t need to make it high volume, quantity practice.
-Insurance is paying more and more on quality.
+Babies and Birth is a business that needs to be profitable to stay open to helping families, but we don’t need to make it a high-volume, quantity practice.
+Insurance is paying more and more for quality.
 Preventing complications, lower cesarean section rates, and higher breastfeeding rates are very negotiable tactics to use when discussing the “value” of your service and fee schedule rates.

 Give credit to the value of your services.
-We are seeing 5-7 women due each month versus 10-15 birth like typical doctors providing obstetric services in the hospital.
+We are seeing 5-7 women due each month versus 10-15 births, like typical doctors providing obstetric services in the hospital.
 I have seen a few doctors have 40+ women due each month in a solo practice!
 How does that doctor know his patients and provide individualized care?

-We need to focus more on business aspects of midwifery to keep our lights on and compete with our major hospital systems buying things in bulk and creating a assembly line, efficient birth process.
+We need to focus more on the business aspects of midwifery to keep our lights on and compete with our major hospital systems by buying things in bulk and creating an assembly line for an efficient birth process.
 Quality takes more time and allows midwives to see women for longer visits.
-When less women are seen in a day, the revenue needs to come from other places.
-Add boutique shop in the office.
+When fewer women are seen in a day, the revenue needs to come from other places.
+Add a boutique shop in the office.

-Contemplate a birth center franchise.
+Consider a birth center franchise.
 Hybrid today’s big health care system with midwifery personalized care?
-Have a massive assembly ONLY on the backdrops (centralized administration support for billing, legal, staff education, Obstetrician hired to be Medical Director of all facilities as full time job, and bulk buying of supplies), while keeping mission on forefront of personalize, non-rushed care during visits and birth.
+Have a massive assembly only on the backdrops (centralized administration support for billing, legal, staff education, obstetrician hired to be Medical Director of all facilities as a full-time job, and bulk buying of supplies), while keeping the mission at the forefront of personalized, non-rushed care during visits and birth.

 Find multiple business investors who share the same passion for birth center philosophy as you.
 Keep up with today’s healthcare trends while still preserving why each one of us became midwives: safe, high-quality pregnancy care.